'A gorgeous digital series'

 - Creator & Director: Daphna Attias

-- Contributing Writers: Jordan Ajadi, Vicki Amedume, Daphna Attias, Rachel Bagshaw, Charlie Hendren, Ellie Isherwood, Bridget Lappin, Meera Patel and Maya Politaki
+- Contributing Writers: Jordan Ajadi, Hamza Ali, Vicki Amedume, Daphna Attias, Rachel Bagshaw, Bridie Donaghy, Charlie Hendren, Ellie Isherwood, Rachel Laird, Bridget Lappin, Meera Patel, Maya Politaki & Pid'Or Tampa

 - Narrator: Charlie Hendren

-- Composers & Sound Designers: Ellie Isherwood & Yaniv Fridel
+- Composers & Sound Designers: Ellie Isherwood, Yaniv Fridel & Ben Kelly

 - Access Consultant: Amelia Cavallo